 William J. Gies and the Gies Report

-William Gies was a Columbia University biochemistry professor interested in dental education, science, and clinical applications.
+Dr. William J. Gies was a Columbia University biochemistry professor interested in dental education, science and clinical applications.
 In 1926, as part of a series of studies on professional education in the United States funded by the Carnegie Foundation for the Advancement of Teaching, Dr. Gies published a

-The Gies Report, Dental Education in the United States and Canada, took five years to research and write.
-It consists of 250 pages of text and more than 400 pages of appendixes, including lengthy descriptions and evaluations of the existing dental schools, each of which Dr. Gies visited.
+Canada, took five years to research and write.
+It consisted of 250 pages of text and more than 400 pages of appendices, including lengthy descriptions and evaluations of the existing dental schools, each of which Dr. Gies had visited.

 There have been many other reports written on dental education in the context of health professions education since the Gies Report, including the Institute of Medicine’s Dental Education at the Crossroads: Challenges and Changesand the American Dental Association’s Future of Dentistry, as well as